CDC can't stop evictions, as Biden calls on states to act | Politics

 The White House said Monday that the Centers for Disease Control and Prevention was "unable to find legal authority for a new, targeted eviction moratorium" and asked that states and local governments put in policies to keep renters in their homes.

-An estimated 3.6 million Americans are at risk of eviction during a COVID-19 surge, some as soon as Monday, after the eviction ban expired over the weekend.

-Pelosi and the Democratic leadership has called it a "moral imperative" to reinstate the eviction ban until some $47 billion in already approved housing aid can be distributed to renters and landlords owed back pay.
+Pelosi and the Democratic leadership has called it a "moral imperative" to reinstate the eviction ban as some people were at risk of losing their homes as soon as Monday.
 They called on President Joe Biden's administration to extend the moratorium through Oct.
 18.

+"It is unfathomable that we would not act to prevent people from being evicted,'' Pelosi wrote in a letter to colleagues, later saying that she welcomed the administration's urging of states and cities to impose their own moratoriums.

 The CDC put the ban in place as part of the COVID-19 response when jobs shifted and many workers lost income.
 The ban was intended to hold back the spread of the virus among people put out on the streets and into shelters.